ricarpr/ricarpr.github.io/_teaching/education.md

 ---

-At the University of Houston, I learned all the basics and some intricacies of programming languages such as C++, HTML, CSS, and Javascript.

-Some notable classes that helped out are:
+At the University of Houston, I learned the basics and some of the intricacies of programming languages such as C++, HTML, CSS, and Javascript.
+Some notable classes that helped expand my knowledge are; Operating Systems, Data Structure, and Fundamentals of Software Engineering.